unthingable/contexture/README.md

 print ctx.context['log']
 ```

 Note the use of `ctx.update()` instead of `ctx.context.update()`.
-Don't worry about accidentally using a reserved keyword, LoggingContext will not let you.
+Don't worry about accidentally using a reserved keyword, Contexture will not let you.

 ### Subclass

-You can sublass LoggingContext.
+You can sublass Contexture.
 It will try to derive a name/routing_key from the name of your new class.

 ### Object proxy